-- Accidents at work.
-Employers should make sure that their employees don’t work in dangerous conditions or without proper safety equipment.
+- Workplace Accidents - Employers should make sure that their employees don’t work in dangerous conditions or without proper safety equipment.

-- Car or truck accidents.
-Drivers are responsible for operating vehicles safely, and drivers who talk on cell phones, text, or drive under the influence of alcohol may provide grounds for a wrongful death claim.
+- Motor Vehicle Accidents - Drivers are responsible for operating vehicles safely, and drivers who talk on cell phones, text, or drive under the influence of alcohol may provide grounds for a wrongful death claim.

-Members of your family who depended on the deceased for emotional and/or financial support may be eligible for compensation to help you recover from your loss.
+Members of your family who depended on the deceased for emotional and/or financial support may be eligible for compensation to help recover from their loss.
 These survivors include:

 Each survivor in a Florida wrongful death claim may be entitled to recover the value of lost support and services, the value of future support and services, and medical and/or funeral expenses.
-Survivors may also recover for non-economic damages such as the loss of the deceased’s companionship, and mental pain and suffering.
+Survivors may also recover for non-economic damages such as the loss of the deceased’s companionship and mental pain and suffering.
 Determining damages can be complex.
 For example, when an employed adult with dependent children dies, the court may consider:

-- Loss of parental companionship, guidance, and instruction
+- Loss of parental companionship, guidance, and instruction; and

 In addition, a court may also impose punitive damages, which may be appropriate in situations where someone was intentionally or recklessly negligent and caused a death.
-Punitive damages punish the responsible party and discourage others from behaving similarly, so that other people won’t experience the same losses you have.Speak With a Dedicated Wrongful Death Attorney Today
+Punitive damages punish the responsible party and discourage others from behaving similarly so that other people won’t experience the same losses you have.Speak With a Dedicated Wrongful Death Attorney Today

 If you unfortunately lost a loved one in a preventable accident, your family may be entitled to significant compensation.
-At Friedman Rodman Frank & Estrada, we help families across South Florida navigate the legal process, while protecting their rights with compassion and sympathy.
-Our attorneys have the extensive knowledge, experience, and skill you need to examine your legal options and seek fair compensation for your loss.
+At Friedman Rodman Frank & Estrada, we help families across South Florida navigate the legal process while protecting their rights with compassion and sympathy.
+Our attorneys have the extensive knowledge, experience, and skill you need to examine your legal options and seek fair compensation for your financial and emotional loss.
 To learn more contact us at our Miami law offices by calling (877) 448-8585.
 You can also reach us through our online contact form.